 Similar findings occur in the travel space.
 For example, users care less about the average review score of a hotel and more about the number of reviews.
 A hotel with fewer than 24 reviews is far less likely to be booked even if the comments are overwhelmingly positive.
 Users also have a sophisticated nose for spotting good deals.
 Broadcasting a clear discount typically results in higher conversions, but even when a hotel discounts rooms without revealing original prices, buyers intuitively flock to the deal.

-Kayak is hardly the only travel company leveraging machine learning.
+Kayak and Airbnb are not the only travel companies leveraging machine learning.
 Booking.com, helmed by CEO Gillian Tans, prides itself on international reach, listing properties in over 225 countries in 43 languages.

 Many don’t realize that “Booking.com is one of the biggest translation companies in the world,” according to Tans.
 Headed to a foreign country where you don’t speak the language?
 No problem.
 Booking’s cross-platform chatbots allow guests to connect with overseas hotels and hosts and perform real-time translations for all of their supported languages.